The Game is the Game: Dynamic network analysis and shifting roles in criminal networks

 \subsection{Data}

 The data for this article were extracted from the request for remanding suspects in custody for Operation Cicala, a two-year investigation conducted by Italian law enforcement agencies between November 2008 and July 2010 (612 days).
 The investigation targeted a criminal network trafficking drugs from Colombia and Morocco to Italy via Spain.
+Peculiar to this investigation is the arrest of a key player in July 2009 but police monitoring continuing for another year, thereby producing rich network data and allowing to explore changes in individual positioning in the context of increased law enforcement risk.
 The judicial document contains information on the interactions between the members of the drug trafficking network (i.e., telephone calls and in-person meetings), which was gathered via extensive use of electronic surveillance and other investigative methods (e.g., covert observation).
 It also contains information on other types of ties shared by the network members (e.g., kinship), the role of each individual in the drug supply chain (i.e., supply, importation, distribution), the tasks they held (e.g., trafficker, support, courier), information on their criminal affiliation (e.g., membership to the 'Ndrangheta), and whether they were under police surveillance.
 These attributes, together with the qualitative information included in the judicial document, are used to determine the validity of our results.

 The network was first analysed in \textcite{berlusconi2022}, which includes further details about the data collection and coding.
 For the purposes of this study, we focus on records of communication (both via telephone and in person) as proxies of criminal cooperation among the suspects and include time as one of the key variables for our analyses.
 While the original data were analysed as three binary, undirected matrices covering three separate phases of the investigation, in this article, for each recorded interaction (an edge), we note the persons involved (the nodes that are linked by the edge) and the date it occurs.
 The time of the interaction is also recorded in the case of telephone communications.
 This information is used to build both a static representation of the network and, more crucially, a network of time-stamped interactions for our analyses.